Executive Director - Hope Station

 - Maintain regular communications with the Board of Directors and provide them with the necessary support, counsel, and information required for effective governance.

 - Identify, recruit, orient, retain, and celebrate Board members.
-Ensure a quality process for building the board and diversifying its membership to reflect the community served.
+Ensure a quality process for building the board and diversifying its membership to reflect the skillsets needed and the community served.

 Operational and Financial Oversight